SV-97/SV-97.github.io/books.md

   * Haskell Intensivkurs by Marco Block & Adrian Neumann in German
   * Wie man mathematisch denkt by Kevin Houston
   * Things to make and do in the fourth Dimension by Matt Parker in English
+  * Real World Haskell by Bryan O'Sullivan, John Goerzen & Don Stewart
+  * Seven Languages in Seven Weeks by Bruce A. Tate